Francisco del Rosario Sánchez: Aftermath

 The execution of Sánchez sent shockwaves throughout island.
 It sent a clear message to the patriots of the fate of anyone who dared to challenge Spanish rule.
 However, the struggle for independence continued to mount as a new era of patriots would arise and join the cause, thus triggering the interlude for the Dominican Restoration War.

 Following Sánchez's death, his sister, Socorro was exiled to St. Thomas for two years.
 When she returned to the Dominican Republic in 1863, she was imprisoned for a year for outspokenness against the regime.

-Gregorio Luperón, a then 22 year old patriot from Puerto Plata, expressed his opposition of the Spanish presence in Dominican Republic, and was arrested.
-However, he managed to escape from prison and sought refuge in the U.S., and later Haiti.
-He returned to the country though Monti Cristi, where he would begin his revolt against Spanish rule, and Pedro Santana, who at this point was now ruling the country under military dictatorship, in support of Spain.
+Gregorio Luperón, a then 22-year-old patriot from Puerto Plata, expressed his opposition of the Spanish presence in Dominican Republic, and was arrested.
+However, he managed to escape from prison and sought refuge in the United States, and later Haiti.
+He returned to the country through Monti Cristi, where he would begin his revolt against Spanish rule, and Pedro Santana, who at this point was now ruling the country under military dictatorship, in support of Spain.

 Duarte, hearing of the country's annexation to Spain, returned to his homeland once to take part in the struggle for independence.
 Mella, despite his financial crumble and illness, also joined in the cause to liberate the Dominican Republic from Spain.

 Eventually, these actions, as well as those of many others paid off.
 In 1865, Queen Isabella II, realizing that she could not fare off against the Dominicans, withdrew her support and called off her remaining troops from the country, thereby restoring the nation's independence and ending the last Spanish threat to the Dominican Republic.
 Sánchez never lived to see this transpire.

 Legacy

 Sánchez's legacy is forever engraved into the memory of the Dominican Republic.
 His contributions to politics, nationalism, and ideals of an independent Dominican state marked him as a true icon for the nation.
 Some historians have credited him as the true father of the nation due to his status as the leader of the independence movement following Duarte's exile in Venezuela.
-Many Dominicans even consider him to be the strongest of the founding fathers.
+Many Dominicans even consider him to be the strongest of the Founding Fathers.
 Brave, honest, bold, and brash, Sánchez's qualities set him apart from many patricians, making the honorable act of sacrificing his life for the nation.
+Manuel Rodríguez Objío, a young poet who greatly admired Sánchez, once wrote:

+In 1875, Sánchez's remains were exhumed and taken to the Primada de América Cathedral, thus beginning the Chapel of the Immortals.
+Later, in 1944, they were taken to the Puerta del Conde, together with those of Duarte and Mella.
+Since 1976, those venerable ashes rest in the sacred mausoleum - an extension of the Panteón de la Patria - which is located in the Parque Independencia in the city of Santo Domingo.